-WordPress is the fastest growing content management system powering millions of websites across the internet.
+WordPress is the fastest-growing content management system powering millions of websites across the internet.
 WordPress core has been translated to many foreign languages by WordPress Core Team while WordPress theme translation remains the role of theme authors.

-Translating WordPress themes and plugins becomes very important especially for themes listed in WordPress repository and premium marketplaces for users who do not speak English as their native language.
+Translating WordPress themes and plugins becomes very important especially for themes listed in the WordPress repository and premium marketplaces for users who do not speak English as their native language.

 Translating themes and plugins allows users to build websites in their native.
-Translating WordPress theme is also commonly referred as ‘localization’ which simply means translation of the theme content, descriptions, WordPress instructions and customizer to a local language.
+Translating WordPress theme is also commonly referred to as ‘localization’ which simply means translation of the theme content, descriptions, WordPress instructions, and customizer to a local language.
 It is important to note that theme translation does not mean translation of the WordPress pages and posts but the language used in the theme’s files.
 By default majority of WordPress themes are developed and written in English and most of the translation is done from English to another language.

 Translating WordPress Theme